 - What kinds of media analytics can help comms professionals decide if a crisis warrants an active response

-- How one major company responded to a high-profile disinformation issue
+- How one Fortune 500 company responded to a high-profile disinformation issue

 Consider this fast-paced panel moderated by APCO Worldwide's Eliot Hoff your chance to exorcise the worst of 2020—and extract best practices.
 You'll hear what communicators at top consumer brands learned from "The Year to Remember"—from handling the press and WFH employees amid crisis to leveling up your crisis response to rally teams and business in 2021.